top of page

 Why?

-For you: Regeneration Pollination is an opportunity to find and strengthen your community.
-You will find other people excited about what you're excited by who have contacts or ideas that will inspire you and who will be cheering for you to be successful.
+For you: Regeneration Pollination is an opportunity to find & strengthen your community.
+You will find other people excited about what you're excited by who have contacts or ideas that will inspire you & who will be cheering for you to be successful.
 These are your peeps.

-For our regenerative future: Creating a regenerative future implies that people around the globe imagine and then achieve abundance by understanding, participating in, and strengthening living systems.
-It will require a large number of people exploring what this means, testing how to do it, and then sharing the possibilities so that learning and enthusiasm spreads.
+For our regenerative future: Creating a regenerative future implies that people around the globe imagine & then achieve abundance by understanding, participating in, & strengthening living systems.
+It will require a large number of people exploring what this means, testing how to do it, & then sharing the possibilities so that learning & enthusiasm spreads.

 How?

-In network theory terms, Regeneration Pollination connects two people (two nodes) creating an “edge” multiple times during each event.
-25 people who attend a Regeneration Pollination event, on average, each will meet 5 people in 1-on-1 break-out sessions, creating or strengthening 125 edges.
-Regeneration Pollination helps to create network effects for regeneration - the value of the network goes up faster than the number of nodes.
+In network theory terms, Regeneration Pollination connects 2 people (2 nodes) creating an “edge” multiple times during each event.
+25 People who attend a Regeneration Pollination event, on average, each will meet 5 people in 1-on-1 break-out sessions, creating or strengthening 125 edges.
+Regeneration Pollination helps to create network effects for regeneration ~ the value of the network goes up faster than the number of nodes.

-Second, it delivers a concentrated boost of nutrition to its regenerative hosts - it redistributes the energy it gathers through its past activities and focuses attention on the next partner, topic, or host.
+Second, it delivers a concentrated boost of nutrition to its regenerative hosts ~ it redistributes the energy it gathers through its past activities & focuses attention on the next partner, topic, or host.
 Check out Spotlights to feel that energy.

 bottom of page